Pawandeep16/Slides2Video/README.md

 6. play the video from folder

 #For Windows OS
+- You any editor or compiler like Visual Studio Code or pycharm
 - Pyhton must be installed
 - then pip must be installed
 - follow this to install pip https://www.geeksforgeeks.org/how-to-install-pip-on-windows/